I was dying to find a PA and pick their brain, learn about what they do, possibly shadow for a day or two.

 If you really want to impress sign up for an online HIPPA training course and become HIPPA compliant.
 Now when you approach prospective shadowing sites you can show your first concern is with patient privacy.
 Yes!

-The Roundabout Method to Finding a PA to Shadow
+The Roundabout Method for Finding a PA to Shadow

 1. Take a job in a clinic where PAs work: